Skinningrove

-Skinningrove is a village in Redcar and Cleveland, North Yorkshire, England.
+Skinningrove is a village in the civil parish of Loftus, in the Redcar and Cleveland district, in the ceremonial county of North Yorkshire, England.

 Its name is of Old Norse etymology and is thought to mean skinners' grove or pit.

+Demographics

+In 1951 the parish had a population of 2,011.

 History

-The village had an agricultural and fishing economy until the opening of local ironstone workings in 1848 initiated an industrialisation boom.
+The village had an agricultural and fishing economy, until the opening of local ironstone workings, in 1848, initiated an industrialisation boom.

 A railway was built by 1865, and iron smelting began in 1874.

-A jetty on the coast built in 1880 allowed seagoing vessels to carry heavy cargoes from the area.
-Mining continued until 1958 and primary iron production until the 1970s.
+A jetty on the coast, built in 1880, allowed seagoing vessels to carry heavy cargoes from the area.
+Mining continued until 1958, and primary iron production until the 1970s.

+Skinningrove was formerly a township in the parish of Brotton.
+In 1866, it became a separate civil parish.

 Oarfish

 On 17 February 2003, a rarely seen oarfish was caught by angler Val Fletcher, using a fishing rod baited with squid.

 The fish was 11 ft 4 in (3.3 m) long and weighed 140 lb (63.5 kg).
 Graham Hill, the science officer at the Deep, an aquarium in Hull, said that he had never heard of another oarfish being caught off the coast of Britain.

 The Natural History Museum in London said that it would have been interested in preserving the fish in its permanent collection; however the fish had been 'cut up into steaks' before any scientists could examine it.